slowernews/wisdom-tldr/README.md

 ===
 ###On difficult targets

-To win, you'll need all weaponry.
+To win, besides outworking them, you'll need all weaponry.
 Even the dirty stuff.

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*